On this page you will find information on:

-- Fewer than 200 guests invited
+- fewer than 200 guests invited

-- All guests are associated with the immediate vicinity
+- all guests are associated with the immediate vicinity

-- No alcohol will be on sale (it is okay to serve alcohol free of charge)
+- no alcohol will be on sale (it is okay to serve alcohol free of charge)

-- No formal entertainment (incidental entertainment such as music from a stereo is okay as long as you do not disturb others in the community)
+- no formal entertainment (incidental entertainment such as music from a stereo is okay as long as you do not disturb others in the community)

-- No tickets are sold for the event
+- no tickets are sold for the event

-- No food or other merchandise will be on sale (but it is fine to bring food to share with your neighbours)
+- no food or other merchandise will be on sale (but it is fine to bring food to share with your neighbours)

-- No temporary structures (e.g. stages or marquees - we're not too worried about a small pop-up gazebo or sunshade, but do make sure they won't blow away and cause injury to others)
+- no temporary structures (eg stages or marquees - we're not too worried about a small pop-up gazebo or sunshade, but do make sure they won't blow away and cause injury to others)

-Please note that there is usually no problem obtaining permission to close quiet residential streets, but we are likely to refuse permission to close major routes (classed A and B roads), bus routes, or one-way streets where we think doing so will cause too much disruption to surrounding traffic or impede emergency vehicles.
+There's usually no problem obtaining permission to close quiet residential streets, but we are likely to refuse permission to close major routes (classed A and B roads), bus routes, or one-way streets where we think doing so will cause too much disruption to surrounding traffic or impede emergency vehicles.
 We may also refuse permission if there is another event taking place nearby.